 Adderall is a prescription stimulant that treats attention-deficit/hyperactivity disorder or ADHD.
 According to the National Institute of Mental Health, ADHD is a disorder that makes it difficult for an individual to maintain focus or control impulsive behaviors.
 Adderall is an effective drug that increases focus and attention, but its misuse can having even patients asking, “Am I addicted to Adderall?”

 These are two of the most prominent factors that those with ADHD need addressing.
 Adderall can help those with ADHD by reducing hyperactive behavior when taken as prescribed.
 In addition, it decreases impulsivity and sharpens focus.
 Sometimes, Adderall is prescribed because it increases wakefulness in individuals with narcolepsy.

-However, Adderall is a stimulant substance that can become habit-forming when abused.
-Especially in young people and teens, it can also begin to setup a pattern of abuse later in life, a phenomenon currently being better studied at the national level.
+However, Adderall is a prescription stimulant that can become habit-forming when abused.
+Especially in young people and teens, it can also begin to set up a pattern of abuse later in life, a phenomenon currently being better studied at the national level.